d-Harish-Chandra series

 Chevie.dSeries.ennola β€” Function

-Let W be an irreducible spetsial reflection group or coset, and z the generator of the center of W, viewed as a root of unity.
+Let W be an irreducible spetsial reflection group or coset, and z the generator of the center of W, viewed as the root of unity E(gcd(degrees(W)))]).
 Let 𝔾 be the spets attached to W. A property checked case-by case is that, for a unipotent character Ξ³ of 𝔾 with polynomial generic degree deg Ξ³(q) , deg Ξ³(zq) is equal to Β±deg Ξ³'(q) for another unipotent character Ξ³'; Β±Ξ³' is called the Ennola transform of Ξ³.
 For W a Weyl group, the spets 𝔾 is a finite reductive group, in which case z=-1 if -1 is in W and z=1 otherwise.
 The function returns the signed permutation e done by ennola on the unipotent degrees (as an SPerm of 1:length(UnipotentCharacters(W))).

 julia> ennola(rootdatum("3D4"))